dscp46/dsgw/README.md

 > For now, this repo is a scratchpad to collect ideas.

 A D-Star Service Gateway is used to connect Packet Applications to a wider network.
+It communicates with a remote [D-Star DV TNC](https://github.com/dscp46/dttnc/) to assist other applications to get connected to online services on IP networks (Hamnet/Internet).

 Our main goals
   * Make WL2K work over D-Star DV data